 If you want to learn to code and don’t know where to start, the Python programming language is a great ‘first’ language.
 Python is easy to get running, easy to write, and easy to read.
 This makes Python programming not only a popular choice for beginners and educators, but for professionals as well.
 All types of science and technology professionals use Python.
-You can run server scripts, build websites, analyze data, and even program games with Python.

 With thousands of Python tutorials available online, it can be tough figuring out where to start.
 If you are just starting out with Python, you’re probably looking for resources that are comprehensive, practical, and beginner friendly.
 The freely available books and courses listed below are an excellent place to start!

-- Comprehensive Introductions
+- Comprehensive Introductions to Python Programming

 - Python Through Computer Science